inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 Bring me my chariot of fire!
 I shall not cease from mental fight,
 Nor shall my sword rest in my hand,
-Till we have built Jerusalem
+Till we have built Jerum
 In England's green and pleasant land.
-		-- William Blake, "Jerusalem"
+		-- William Blake, "Jerum"
 Criticism comes easier than craftsmanship.
 		-- Zeuxis
 I trust the first lion he meets will do his duty.